 Zotero [zoh-TAIR-oh] is a free tool that collects, manages, and formats citations and bibliographies.
 You can attach PDFs, notes, and images to your references; arrange your sources into collections for different projects or classes; and tag them for easy searching or to jump-start chunks of your writing.
 Insert citations to Word or Google Docs as you write, and create a formatted bibliography or works cited page with one click!

 Check out our Zotero "step by step" guide to try it out yourself, sign up for a library workshop to get started, or make an appointment with a research librarian for troubleshooting and pro tips—it's especially useful to get started with it early in a big project.
 Questions?
 Ask a librarian, at the reference desk or virtually!

-Attend a 45 minute tutorial to get you started with Zotero.
-All workshops will be held in the Barker Room in Frost Library (Level A).
+Attend a 60 minute tutorial to get you started with Zotero.
 Zotero is a free application that helps you collect, manage, and cite your sources.
 It's available in all computer labs on campus and you can download it on your personal computer for free.
-Registration links will be posted here when group workshops are being offered.
+No Registration needed, just show up!

 You're always welcome to make an individual appointment with a Research & Instruction librarian or stop by the reference desk in Frost to learn more about Zotero and how to use it for your research.